 Glossary part I: A through D

-A/B split testing: A test in which a list is split into two parts and sent different creative, so that the sender can see which performs better.
+A/B/C split testing: A test in which a list is split into two or three parts and sent different subject lines so that the sender can see which performs better.

 Alt text: Text that appears in place of an image before it’s downloaded in the inbox.
 (This is the "description” when uploading an image in the application.)